Guidelines for Prospective Applicants

 educationally young people between the age of 11+ and 25 resident in the village

 of Snettisham.
-Applications are invited from students aged 12 years attained and
+Applications are invited from students aged 11 years and

 under the age of 25 years who have been resident in Snettisham for at least one